Vietnam.vn - Nền tảng quảng bá Việt Nam

 - In 2025, the first Decree issued by the Government is Decree 01/2025/ND-CP dated January 1, 2025 amending Decree 107/2018/ND-CP on rice export business.
 How do you perceive the Government's special attention to rice export activities ?

 Therefore, agricultural export activities in general and rice export in particular have received attention and many policies to create favorable conditions.
 This is also the reason why rice export achieved very high results in 2024.
-In the whole year, Vietnam exported 9.18 million tons, worth 5.75 billion USD, the highest number ever, achieving a growth of 12% in volume and 23% in price.
+In the whole year, Vietnam exported 9.18 million tons, with a turnover of 5.75 billion USD, the highest figure ever, achieving a growth of 12% in volume and 23% in price.
 In particular, Vietnamese rice has repeatedly reached the highest price in the world.

 Nghị định 01/2025/NĐ-CP kỳ vọng nâng cao hiệu quả xuất khẩu gạo